-That’s basically two out of every three people.
+That’s basically 2 out of every 3 people.

-People are looking for ways to keep up with inflation... to produce the income needed to cover all the rising costs of life.
+People are looking for ways to keep up with inflation... to produce the income they need to cover all the rising costs of life.

 But here’s what surprised me.

 Most investment advisors tell people to save their money... put it into stock market funds... diversify...